LorenzoPisante/CausalTimeSeriesML/README.md

 # CausalTimeSeriesML

-# Neurochaos-TimeSeries: A Comprehensive Study of Time Series Cause-Effect Classification and Preservation
+## Full name: Neurochaos-TimeSeries: A Comprehensive Study of Time Series Cause-Effect Classification and Preservation

 ## Overview